 Awning Leg Anchor Plate

-The full awning kit contains two specially designed plates that will fit most Dometic and Carefree awnings and effectively acts as a clamp that will fit into the base of the awning arm and hold it securely in place.
+The full awning kit contains two specially designed plates that will fit most Dometic and Carefree awnings.
+It effectively acts as a clamp that will fit into the base of the awning arm.
+Also, it will hold it securely in place.
 Generation 1 of the Ground Dog pegs with the wing collar is then used on either side to hold it firmly on the ground.
 You can then attach the straps as shown above for added security.

 The awning anchor plate secures awning arms vertically